-Yekuan Shentu is in his 3rd year of a Masters in Engineering at the University of Oxford and will use this studentship to conduct a project combining academia and industry.
-He will spend time in Oxford and at Deben UK using advanced in situ microscopy techniques to characterise the high rate behaviour of polymers under quasistatic conditions.
+Rhiannon Heard is in her 3rd year of a Masters in Engineering at the University of Oxford and will use this studentship to conduct a project combining academia and industry.
+She will spend time in Oxford and at Deben UK using advanced in situ microscopy techniques to characterise the high rate behaviour of polymers under quasistatic conditions.

 Life Sciences Studentships

 Nikita Patel is in the 3rd year of her Masters in Pharmacology at University College London.
 In a project conceived by Nikita, she will further investigate the potential use of mesenchymal stem cells and will use multicolour 3D confocal microscopy to image the lung and spleen in and ex vivo and intravital microscopy to gather completely novel data.